The ABC's of LGBTQIA

 adj. a trans person who is not “out” as trans, and is perceived/known by others as cisgender

-noun used for a person who does not identify with either man or woman, but identifies with another gender.
-This gender category is used by societies that recognise three or more genders, both contemporary and historic, and is also a conceptual term meaning different things to different people who use it, as a way to move beyond the gender binary.
+Third Gendernoun used for a person who does not identify with either man or woman, but identifies with another gender.
+This gender category is used by societies that recognize three or more genders, both contemporary and historic, and is also a conceptual term meaning different things to different people who use it, as a way to move beyond the gender binary.

 noun refers to surgery for the reconstruction of the chest to align with which gender the person wants to present as